-EMPLOYMENT DISTRICT (E-D) POLICIES DESIGN PRINCIPLES Intent Site Design Deep to moderate building setbacks using building Enhance and maintain existing industrial and business facilities and create new facilities to expand economic opportunities for Bulloch structures to frame the street.
-County in appropriate planned areas while discouraging land uses and Moderate to high lot coverage and building footprints development patterns that could present conflicts with future district related to lot size. development.
-Master planned projects that consider quality architectural building design with attractive facades, controlled aesthetics, and context sensitive infrastructure.
-General Characteristics Density/Intensity Accommodate large industrial and business development in appropriate Limited civic buildings.
-1-3 story buildings.
-Variable building development to promote the specific needs of industrial activities or businesses.
-Appropriate landscaping and open space between buildings and adjacent land uses to help limit negative visual and noise impacts of activity within the district to surrounding areas.
-Application Green Space Planned development including industrial, commercial and service uses Formal landscaping and appropriate buffers between built to serve workers and patrons of these businesses. areas to limit negative noise and visual impacts to Locate on principal arterial where full services, public facilities and surrounding areas. routes of potential public transportation are available.
-Moderately dense street trees, bushes and planting strips.
-Primary Land Uses Transportation Industrial uses such as low-to-high intensity manufacturing and Moderate to high vehicular connectivity with managed assembly, distribution, processing, wholesale trades. access, accommodation for heavy vehicles, landscaped parking, limited connections to surrounding development Planned business or industrial parks. and efficient and safe circulation patterns.
-General commercial businesses and services for workforce.
-Limited pedestrian environment and facilities.
-Paved roadways and parking (on-site), curb and gutter, streetscapes and streetlights.
-Infrastructure
+EMPLOYMENT DISTRICT (E-D)

+POLICIES

+Intent

+Enhance and maintain existing industrial and business facilities and create new facilities to expand economic opportunities for Bulloch County in appropriate planned areas while discouraging land uses and development patterns that could present conflicts with future district development.

+General Characteristics

+- Accommodate large industrial and business development in appropriate areas. - Variable building development to promote the specific needs of industrial activities or businesses. - Appropriate landscaping and open space between buildings and adjacent land uses to help limit negative visual and noise impacts of activity within the district to surrounding areas.

+Application

+- Planned development including industrial, commercial and service uses to serve workers and patrons of these businesses. - Locate on principal arterial where full services, public facilities and routes of potential public transportation are available.

+Primary Land Uses

+- Industrial uses such as low-to-high intensity manufacturing and assembly, distribution, processing, wholesale trades. - Planned business or industrial parks. - General commercial businesses and services for workforce.